MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst.pt-br/Instructions/Demos/12-enforce-rls.md

 ---
 demo:
   title: Impor a segurança em nível de linha no Power BI
-  module: Deploy and manage Power BI service items
+  module: Secure data access in Power BI
 ---

 # Impor a segurança em nível de linha no Power BI